naina35/reet/readme.md

-# Minimal Social Media Backend (Express + MySQL)
+# Stills Backend
+A private, curated collection of moments and thoughts visible only to people you allow.
+Secure APIs for STIlLS

-A secure backend API for a minimal social media application built using **Node.js, Express.js, and MySQL**.
+Built using **Node.js, Express.js, and MySQL**.
 The project implements authentication, user profiles, posts, and relationship management (follow, block, remove connection).

 This backend focuses on **clean architecture, modular routing, and secure authentication using JWT tokens**.